basavyr/roEduNet-2021/roedunet2021/abstract/core-ideas.md

 The large-scale simulations and calculations requested by the physicists within the department require great amount of compute power, and they also demand a high degree of scalability.

 Assuring thus a great workflow must be a crucial objective.
-This can be expressed with the help of a monitoring team that always checks for potential issues with the computing resources (i.e., unusual behavior of the CPUs, failure of the memory, high disk usage).
+This can be expressed with the help of a monitoring team that always checks for potential issues with the computing resources (i.e., unusual behavior of the CPU's, failure of the memory, high disk usage).